yang-lab-westlake-u/HEA-ice-fused-tomo/README.md

 Description

-We initially employ the methodology proposed by Jonathan et al. [1] to achieve two-dimensional (2D) fusion, integrating the aligned and denoised EDS_HAADF data with EDS_mapping.
-Subsequently, we apply the approach outlined in [2] to perform three-dimensional (3D) fused multi-modal reconstruction, wherein STEM_HAADF projections are systematically fused with the EDS_mapping derived from the preceding 2D fusion process.
+We initially employed the methodology proposed by Jonathan et al. [1] to achieve two-dimensional (2D) fusion, integrating the aligned and denoised EDS_HAADF data with EDS_mapping.
+Subsequently, we applied the approach outlined in [2] to perform three-dimensional (3D) fused multi-modal reconstruction, wherein STEM_HAADF projections were systematically fused with the EDS_mapping derived from the preceding 2D fusion process.

 References